Optical constraints on the coldest metal-poor population: Discussion

 We compared the observations with synthetic photometry derived using filter profiles downloaded from the Spanish Virtual Observatory (SVO) service \citep{rodrigo2012SVOfilter,rodrigo2020SVOfilter}, and theoretical spectra from the low-metallicity ultracool LOWZ models \citep{meisner2021esdT} and the SONORA Elf Owl substellar atmosphere models for T and Y dwarfs \citep{mukherjee2024sonora,mukherjee2023sonora_T,mukherjee2023sonora_Y}.
 We used the following parameters: a high surface gravity $\log$(g)\,=\,5.0, a medium vertical mixing $\log_{10}K_{zz}$\,=\,2 and a solar C/O ratio of 0.55 for both the LOWZ and the SONORA model.
 The LOWZ models provide spectra down to metallicity $-$2.5 dex while the SONORA models only reach to $-$1.0 dex.
 The solar-metallicity field dwarf sequence more or less follows the trend of the two sets of models.

-Both the LOWZ and the SONORA models predict bluer $W1-W2$ colours and redder $J-W2$ colours for lower metallicity objects in the 500--1000\,K temperature range.
+Both the LOWZ and the SONORA models predict bluer $W1-W2$ colours and redder $J-W2$ colours for lower metallicity objects in the 500--1000~K temperature range.
 This is clear for the Accident, since it has a significantly bluer $W1-W2$ colour and a redder $J-W2$ colour than field Y dwarfs.
 For the rest of metal-poor T dwarf candidates, they do not tend to concentrate in a smaller $W1-W2$ interval.

-The LOWZ model predicts a $z_{PS1}-W1$ colour between 4 mag to 5.5 mag for objects between 500\,K and 1600\,K (black line in Fig.~\ref{colourcolour}).
-The LOWZ models predict that for low metallicity ($-$2.0 dex) the temperature gradient is mainly responsible for the redward shift of the $z_{PS1}-W1$ colour from 4 to 5 mag.
+The LOWZ model predicts a $z_{PS1}-W1$ colour between 4 to 5.5~mag for objects between 500~K and 1600~K (black line in Fig.~\ref{colourcolour}).
+The LOWZ models predict that for low metallicity ($-$2.0 dex) the temperature gradient is mainly responsible for the redward shift of the $z_{PS1}-W1$ colour from 4 to 5~mag.
 The SONORA model predicts a much stronger temperature dependence than the LOWZ model.
 The SONORA model also predicts a stable $z_{PS1}-W1$ colour for hotter objects no matter the metallicity, which contradicts the observations.

-In the left panel of Fig.~\ref{colourcolour} and \ref{colourcolour_sonora}, the metal-poor objects segregate into three groups of different $z_{PS1}-W1$ colours with decreasing metallicity, tentatively named by as Group I, II, and III by \citet{zhangjerry2023optical_sdT}.
 We infer that the LOWZ models under-estimate the suppression of the $z_{PS1}$-band flux, caused by the low metallicity; and also does the SONORA models, but only for hotter objects or early-T dwarfs.